islahul/toddler-wall-art-a4/README.md

 ## 🎨 Sample Output

-The app generates beautiful flashcards like these:
+The app generates beautiful wall art pieces like these:

 ```
 ┌─────────────┐  ┌─────────────┐